scalacenter/scalafix/docs/users/installation.md

 ### Main and test sources

-The task `myproject/scalafix` runs for **main sources** in the project `myproject`.
-To run Scalafix on **test sources**, execute `myproject/test:scalafix` instead.
-To run on both main and test sources, execute `myproject/scalafixAll`.
+The task `myproject / scalafix` runs for **main sources** in the project `myproject`.
+To run Scalafix on **test sources**, execute `myproject / Test / scalafix` instead.
+To run on both main and test sources, execute `myproject / scalafixAll`.

 ### Integration tests